 This much I’ve learned.
 If you want to be the most popular person at a potluck party, bring a cheese ball.
 And while I usually opt for this unbelievable date and nut-covered Cheese Ball recipe from David Lebovitz.
 Though I’m currently feeling a colorful, slightly lightened-up Brunch-Worthy Veggie Cream Cheese Ball from Peas and Crayons, as a smart, make-ahead Easter brunch idea.
 It could make a big splash at the dinner table too, to keep the hunger at bay while guests wait for the main course.

 My culinary tastes are pretty eclectic, but my very Southern family fully expects a traditional roast ham at Easter every year.
-I may not be able to change up the main dish much, but I can still introduce some fresh new tastes for Easter appetizers, like these Middle-Eastern-inspired Mini Hummus and Lamb Tarts at With a Spin.
-Make the meatballs and hummus the night before and all you have to do is assemble Easter morning.
+I may not be able to change up the main dish much, but I can still introduce some fresh new tastes for Easter appetizers, like these Southern Bacon Deviled Eggs from Seasoned to Taste.
+Prepare the deviled egg recipe the night before and garnish right before you are ready to serve them.

 Our managing editor Stacie is raving about a new cookbook called Eating from the Ground Up — and especially author Alana Chernila’s gorgeous Pea Soup recipe from the book that we shared.
 I personally can’t wait to get my hands on both.
 It’s a chilled soup, so it truly is the ideal make-ahead recipe for Easter brunch.